codingburgas/8grade-html-css-project-autodorm/README.md

 ## 🌐 Project Overview

-The goal of this project is to simulate a real-world car rental platform with a focus on clean interface, user-friendly functionality, and essential features like searching and booking.
+The goal of this project is to simulate a real-world car rental platform with a focus on clean interface, user-friendly functionality, and essential features like searching and booking

 ## 🛠️ Features